Overview

 securities transactions.
 As such, an adviser should periodically and systematically evaluate the

-performance of the broker/dealer executing its client’s transactions.
+performance of the broker/dealer executing its clients’ transactions.

 The term “best execution” is meant to include not only commission expense, but to encompass the

 overall execution of the securities transaction.
-Since trading is a repetitive, continuous process, each
+Since trading is a repetitive, continuous process,

-execution and whether he/she is meeting that objective.
-In summary, “best execution” refers to a
+to achieve best execution and whether he/she is meeting that objective.
+In summary, “best

-well-designed trade execution process made with the intention of maximizing the value of client
+execution” refers to a well-designed trade execution process made with the intention of maximizing

-portfolios under the circumstances at the time.
-Financial Council periodically reviews its brokerage
+the value of client portfolios under the circumstances at the time.
+Financial Council periodically

-described above under How We Select Brokers/Custodians.
-No single criteria will validate nor
+qualitative factors as described above under “How We Select Brokers/Custodians.”
+No single

-invalidate a broker, but rather, all criteria taken together will be used in evaluating the currently
+criteria will validate nor invalidate a broker, but rather, all criteria taken together will be used in

-utilized custodian.
+evaluating the currently utilized custodian.

 Mutual fund share class selection

-Mutual funds offer various share classes with each structured for investors with certain restrictions,
+Mutual funds offer various share classes with each structured for investors with certain

-and distinct fees and expenses associated with that class.
-Financial Council endeavors to select for
+restrictions, and distinct fees and expenses associated with that class.
+Financial Council

-its clients the best share class available to the client when purchasing mutual fund securities.
+endeavors to select for its clients the best share class available to the client when purchasing

-Financial Council takes into consideration fees, loads, purchase, sale and other restrictions prior to
+mutual fund securities.
+Financial Council takes into consideration fees, loads, purchase, sale and

-purchasing any specific class of shares for its clients in an effort to obtain the best share class option
+other restrictions prior to purchasing any specific class of shares for its clients in an effort to

-for each clients’ specific investment needs.
+obtain the best share class option for each client’s specific investment needs.

 Block Trading Policy

-Financial Council may aggregate (“bunch”) transactions in the same security on behalf of more than
+Financial Council may aggregate (“bunch”) transactions in the same security on behalf of

-the process of aggregating client orders is done in order to achieve better execution, to negotiate more
+participating clients.
+Typically, the process of aggregating client orders is done in order to

-favorable commission rates or to allocate orders among clients on a more equitable basis in order to
+orders among clients on a more equitable basis in order to avoid differences in prices and

-avoid differences in prices and transaction fees or other transaction costs that might be obtained
+transaction fees or other transaction costs that might be obtained when orders are placed

-when orders are placed independently.
-Financial Council conducts aggregated transactions in a
+independently.
+Financial Council conducts aggregated transactions in a manner designed

-manner designed to ensure that no participating client is favored over another client.
+to ensure that no participating client is favored over another client.

-Participating clients will obtain the average share price per share for the security executed that day.
-To
+Participating clients will obtain the average share price per share for the security executed

-sold in an aggregated transaction will be allocated pro-rata to the participating client accounts in
+securities purchased or sold in an aggregated transaction will be allocated pro-rata to the

-proportion to the size of the orders placed for each account.
-The amount of securities maybe
+participating client accounts in proportion to the size of the orders placed for each account.

-increased or decreased to avoid holding odd-lot or a small number of shares for particular clients.
-It
+The amount of securities may be increased or decreased to avoid holding odd-lot or a small

-should be noted, Financial Council does not receive any additional compensation or remuneration as
+receive any additional compensation or remuneration as a result of aggregation.
+Advisory

-a result of aggregation.
-Advisory clients purchase funds at net asset value.
+clients purchase funds at net asset value.

 Core Account Sweep Programs (“CASPs”)

-Through our relationship with Commonwealth, our firm has access to a core account sweep program
+Through our relationship with Commonwealth, our firm has access to a core account sweep

-from at www.commonwealth.com/clients/deposit-sweep-program.aspx.
-Specific features and
+be obtained from www.commonwealth.com/clients/deposit-sweep-program.aspx.
+Specific features

-https://www.commonwealth.com/for-clients/disclosure/core-account-sweep-programs.
+available at https://www.commonwealth.com/for-clients/disclosure/core-account-sweep-programs.

 Clients should note that, though the default options for cash held in accounts are the core account

-investment vehicles, clients may at any time seek higher yields in other available investment options.
+investment vehicles, clients may at any time seek higher yields in other available investment

-Commonwealth keeps a portion of the interest paid by the bank(s) participating in CASP as a fee for
+options.
+Commonwealth keeps a portion of the interest paid by the bank(s) participating in the CASP

-providing bank sweep services.
-This fee reduces the rate of interest you receive on your cash in the
+as a fee for providing bank sweep services.
+This fee reduces the rate of interest you receive on

-bank sweep program.
-Financial Council receives no financial benefits from the CASP program.
-We
+your cash in the bank sweep program.
+Financial Council receives no financial benefits from the

-should you wish to do so.
+available investment options should you wish to do so.

 Trade Errors